NBA 75th Anniversary Team: List

 At the time of selection, the players selected combined for 158 NBA championships, 62 Most Valuable Player (MVP) awards, 48 Finals MVP awards, and 730 All-Star selections.
 Of the 76 players, all 50 members of the 50th anniversary team were selected.
 The other 26 included players from the 1970s to the current era.
 Two notable omissions from the earlier top 50 selections, Bob McAdoo and Dominique Wilkins, were named to the 75th anniversary list.
 When the previous 50 players were chosen in 1996–97, Wilkins was the only nine-time All-Star to be excluded, as well as the only six-time All-NBA selection to miss the cut.
 A two-time NBA champion, McAdoo was the only former league MVP omitted.
 Bill Russell, Bob Cousy, George Mikan and Bob Pettit are the only players who have been named to all four NBA anniversary teams.
-(Note: The 25th anniversary team was the only one of the four teams that did not allow for the inclusion of active players at the time) Derrick Rose (2011) was the only former league MVP (as of 2020) to not be included on the team.
+(Note: The 25th anniversary team was the only one of the four teams that did not allow for the inclusion of active players at the time) Derrick Rose (2011) was the only former league MVP (as of 2020) not to be included on the team.

-Eleven players (Giannis Antetokounmpo, Carmelo Anthony, Stephen Curry, Anthony Davis, Kevin Durant, James Harden, LeBron James, Kawhi Leonard, Damian Lillard, Chris Paul, and Russell Westbrook) were active in the 2021–22 season, when the list was announced.
-Four of them (Anthony, Davis, James, and Westbrook) were playing for the Los Angeles Lakers on their 2021–22 squad.
-The Brooklyn Nets, with Durant and Harden on their roster, were the only other team with multiple active players.
+Eleven players (Giannis Antetokounmpo, Stephen Curry, Anthony Davis, Kevin Durant, James Harden, LeBron James, Kawhi Leonard, Damian Lillard, Carmelo Anthony, Chris Paul, and Russell Westbrook) were active in the 2021–22 season, when the list was announced.
+Four of them (Davis, James, Anthony, and Westbrook) were playing for the Los Angeles Lakers, on their 2022 squad, Despite that, the Lakers missed the playoffs.
+The Brooklyn Nets, with Durant and Harden on their 2021–22 roster, were the only other team with multiple active players.
 The Boston Celtics had the most overall players, past and present, on the list with 20.
 The Lakers were next with 15.